ajan890/Notes/SOCIOL 1/Week 2.md

 * The socialization process also includes 'agents' - the source for what is being learned
   * Families, schools, peer groups, mass media and work play essential roles as 'agents of socialization'
   * The *family*, *school* and *workplace* are three 'formal' agents - they are tasked with 'training'
-* The family is the most important initial socializi
+* The family is the most important initial socializing agent in the life of the individual
-  * [FILL]
+  * Parents teach children how to talk, how to walk, how to behave, and how to interact with others
+  * Emotional attachment to family caregivers promotes the transmission of cultural knowledge
 *  The school is intentionally designed to socialize individuals, "whereby students pursue a defined curriculum of subjects..."
-  * [FILL]
+(102).
+  * "The teacher determines what skills are taught and relies heavily on instrumental learning techniques...".
+  * Formal, standardized evaluation of performance
 * "Another key mechanism through which schools socialize hildren is the 'hidden curriculum'...".
   * "The hidden curriculum refers to the subtle ways that [students] are exposed to different messages and curricular materials from their teachers" (102).
   * For example, messaging about 'gender rules'
 #### Gender